- Dr Alexandra Williamson

 philanthropy, philanthropic foundations, structured giving, philanthropic organisations, accountability, private ancillary funds, public ancillary funds, nonprofit organisations, charitable trusts, giving

 Alexandra is a Postdoctoral Research Fellow in the Australian Centre for Philanthropy and Nonprofit Studies (ACPNS).
+Her research interests focus on the accountability of philanthropic foundations, and place-based approaches to giving.

 Alex has more than a decade of experience working in the philanthropic sector in Melbourne, first with one of Australia’s largest private foundations, and then within the charitable trusts team of a national trustee company.
 Alex was part of the research team working on Giving Australia 2015-2016, the largest ever Australian study into philanthropic giving.